The Fifth Vial: Darkness on the Seat of the Beast

 The Great Turning Point of 1798

-If the fifth Vial falls on the beast’s seat, then the year 1798 cannot be treated as a mere side note.
-French forces seized the remaining Papal territories, entered Rome, and proclaimed the Roman Republic.
-Pius VI refused to recognize the new order, was arrested and carried into exile, and later died a prisoner in France in 1799.
+If the fifth Vial falls on the seat of the beast, then the year 1798 cannot be treated as a mere side note.
+French forces entered Rome, seized the remaining Papal territories, and proclaimed the Roman Republic.
+Pius VI refused to recognize the new order, was arrested, carried into exile, and later died a prisoner in France in 1799.
+This was more than a military occupation.
+It was an open declaration that the papal civil order in Rome was no longer to exercise its former authority.

 In the Traditional Protestant Interpretation, that moment stands as one of the great turning points in the judgment of Papal Rome.
-It marks the public humiliation of papal temporal prestige at the close of the 1260 years.
-Rome, the very seat of the beast, was occupied.
+This was not a passing embarrassment.
+It was a stunning humiliation of Papal temporal greatness at the close of the 1260 years.
+Rome itself—the very seat of the beast—was occupied.
 The pope was removed.
-The old order was made to look weak before the nations.
-Whatever later developments would follow, the spell had been broken.
+The power that had so long exalted itself before kings and nations was made to look weak before the world.

+A throne that had presumed to bind consciences, threaten rulers, and sustain persecution was suddenly shown to be vulnerable.
+Whatever later developments would follow, something irreversible had happened.
+The spell had been broken.
+The old order had been struck at its center.
 That is exactly the kind of event one would expect under the fifth Vial.
 The judgment had moved from land, sea, rivers, and sun to the throne itself.

 The Darkness Deepens Under Napoleon